openid-connect-key-binding October 2025

 OpenID Connect is a protocol that enables a Relying Party (RP) to delegate authentication and obtain identity claims to an OpenID Connect Provider (OP).

-When authenticating with OpenID Connect, RP provides a nonce in its authentication request.
+When authenticating with OpenID Connect, an RP provides a nonce in its authentication request.
 The ID Token signed and returned by the OP contains the nonce and claims about the user.
 When verifying the ID Token, the RP confirms it contains the nonce, binding the session that made the request to the response.

 1.1.
 Requirements Notation and Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

 In the .txt version of this specification, values are quoted to indicate that they are to be taken literally.
 When using these values in protocol messages, the quotes MUST NOT be used as part of the value.
 In the HTML version of this specification, values to be taken literally are indicated by the use of this fixed-width font.